emartech/tim/README.md

 # tim
 Tim Is Money.
 Tim is Time.
 Time is Money.

-It's an one-click developer environment setup via a web interface
+It's a one-click developer environment setup via a web interface

 ###Installation